ronaldbradford/data/free-public-api/beerstyles/README.md

 # Beer Styles

-12/22 This API appears to be no longer available
+12/22 This API appears to be no longer available, however the source JSON can be found at https://github.com/drodil/rustybeer/tree/master/rustybeer/src/json

 ### Request